OpenHFT/Chronicle-Queue/README.md

 ### Remote Tailer

-A Remote Tailer is a stateless Sink
+A Remote Tailer is a stateless Sink (it operates in memory)

 ```java
 Chronicle chronicle = ChronicleQueueBuilder